Victoria Veinberg Filanovsky: Personal life

 Filanovsky speaks Hebrew, Russian and English.
+She is also a FIG brevet judge.

 Career

+Junior

 Veinberg Filanovsky became a member of the Israeli Gymnastics National Team in 2008.
 She competed at the 2010 European Junior Championships in Bremen where she qualified to two event finals, finishing 6th in rope and 5th in clubs, as well as qualifying in the 2010 Youth Olympic Games where she finished 6th in the all-around.

+Senior

 Veinberg Filanovsky's first senior international competition was in the 2011 season, competing in her first Worlds at the 2011 World Championships in Montpellier, France and placing 39th in qualifications.
 In 2012, she became the Israeli National Champion ahead of Neta Rivkin.
 She qualified for her first event final in the World Cup Series in Penza, Russia finishing 8th in ball.
 She competed at the 2012 London Olympics Test Event and placed 15th; she did not qualify for the 2012 Olympics.

 In 2013, she competed in the World Cup and Grand Prix Series.
 At the 2013 Holon Grand Prix, Veinberg Filanovsky won her first Grand Prix medal, winning the bronze in all-around ahead of Russian Alexandra Merkulova.
 She competed at the 2013 European Championships with the Israeli team, finishing 5th in the team event.
 In the 2013 World Championships, she finished 21st in the all-around final behind Salome Phajava.
 She then competed at the 2013 World Games, finishing 8th in ball, 6th in hoop and 7th in the clubs final.

 In 2014, Veinberg Filanovsky finished 7th in all-around at the 2014 Corbeil-Essonnes World Cup, and qualified to all four event finals for the first time in her World Cup competitions.
-On May 30–June 1, she competed at the 2014 Minsk World Cup.
-On June 10–15, she competed at the 2014 European Championships and finished 12th in the all-around final.
-On September 5–7, at the 2014 World World Cup Final in Kazan, Russia, Veinberg Filanovsky finished 9th in all-around behind Neta Rivkin, and qualified to one event final, finishing 7th in clubs.
-On September 22–28, Veinberg Filanovsky (along with teammates Neta Rivkin and Martina Poplinsky) represented Israel at the 2014 World Championships where Team Israel finished in 4th place.
+On 30 May – 1 June she competed at the 2014 Minsk World Cup.
+On 10–15 June she competed at the 2014 European Championships and finished 12th in the all-around final.
+On 5–7 September, at the 2014 World World Cup Final in Kazan, Russia, Veinberg Filanovsky finished 9th in all-around behind Neta Rivkin, and qualified to one event final, finishing 7th in clubs.
+On 22–28 September Veinberg Filanovsky (along with teammates Neta Rivkin and Martina Poplinsky) represented Israel at the 2014 World Championships where Team Israel finished in 4th place.
 She finished 12th in the all-around finals behind Kseniya Moustafaeva of France.
-On October 18–20, Veinberg Filanovsky competed at the 2014 Grand Prix Berlin and won the all-around silver behind Russia's Maria Titova, while in event finals she won silver medals in hoop, clubs and ribbon.
-On November 1–3, Veinberg Filanovsky won the all-around bronze at the 2014 Grand Prix Brno behind compatriot Neta Rivkin.
-On November 14–16, at the 2014 Grand Prix Final in Innsbruck, Austria, Veinberg Filanovsky finished 4th in the all-around behind Bulgaria's Neviana Vladinova.
+On 18–20 October Veinberg Filanovsky competed at the 2014 Grand Prix Berlin and won the all-around silver behind Russia's Maria Titova, while in event finals she won silver medals in hoop, clubs and ribbon.
+On 1–3 November Veinberg Filanovsky won the all-around bronze at the 2014 Grand Prix Brno behind compatriot Neta Rivkin.
+On 14–16 November, at the 2014 Grand Prix Final in Innsbruck, Austria, Veinberg Filanovsky finished 4th in the all-around behind Bulgaria's Neviana Vladinova.
 In event finals, she won silver in ball and two bronze (clubs, ribbon).